jellyfishsolutions/lynx-admin-ui/README.md

 The `AdminUI` annotation supports also an optional object argument, with the following optional parameters:

--   `filterBy`: defines a function to generate an appropriate `where` clause used to filter the data in the list section of the AdminUI.
+-   `filterBy` defines a function to generate an appropriate `where` clause used to filter the data in the list section of the AdminUI.
 It receives the current `req` request as argument;
 -   `editorTemplate` and `editorParentTemplate` allow to specifies a custom editor template for the current entity;
 -   `popupEditorTemplate` and `popupEditorParentTemplate` allow to specifies a custom popup editor template for the current entity;
 -   `listTemplate` and `listParentTemplate` allow to specifies a custom list template for the current entity;